CatalystCode/project-fortis/README.md

 ## What's this? ##

+This project contains demos of the various Spark Streaming data processing methods for Project Fortis:

-Demo of ingesting Instagram data into Spark Streaming and analyzing the pictures using Cognitive Services.
+- Ingesting Instagram pictures and analyzing them using Cognitive Services.
+- Ingesting Twitter tweets and extracting locations using Open Street Map.

 Run it via: